sturdy-dev/codeball-action/README.md

 * [`sturdy-dev/codeball-action/status/@v2`](./status/README.md) – Waits for the the Codeball result
 * [`sturdy-dev/codeball-action/approver/@v2`](./approver/README.md) – Approves PRs
 * [`sturdy-dev/codeball-action/labeler/@v2`](./labeler/README.md) – Adds labels to PRs

+## How Codeball works

+Codeball uses a deep learning model that has been trained on over 1 million pull requests.
+For each contribution it takes in hundreds of inputs, for example:

+- The code diffs (perceptual hashes)
+- The author's recent experience with the affected files
+- The change frequency of the affected files
+- Past code reversals / fix-ups

+Codeball is optimized for precision, which means it only approves code that it's really confident in.

 ## Troubleshooting